CottageLabs/jisc-publications-router/docs/using_the_gem.md

 * The files stored in the directory are

   * `.since` : File used to store the last id retrieved from the notifications API.
-This is then read in the next run of the API
+This is then read in the next run of the API.
+    Note: This is the default location of the `.since` file, and can be changed with the setting `since_id_filepath`.

     ```
     notifications/
     └── .since
     ```

-  * list of notifications in a pair tree of depth 2 (if chosen to save notifications using file adapter)
+  * Working directory to store the list of notifications in a pair tree of depth 2

     ```
     notifications/